 The line up of supporting comedic guest stars is nothing to sniff at, either.
 Eric’s somewhat off-kilter mom is played by Mary Elizabeth Ellis (It’s Always Sunny in Philadelphia), who never seems to realize things are not quite as they should be with the neighbors.
 However, the Hammonds are also dodging more then their fair share of cops and sheriffs in the cul-de-sac, played by the likes of Ricardo Chavira, Natalie Morales, and Richard T. Jones.
 Is it an intentional in-joke that all of these actors have played a variety of law enforcement officers on other series?

 Other TV fan favorites who show up include Nathan Fillion (spoiler: it’s a recurring role), as well as Joel McHale (Community) and Maggie Lawson (Psych) as gratingly perfect competing realtors Chris and Chirsta who arrive in season 2.

 While season 1 found the family learning about Sheila’s new state of life, and how to cope, season 2 delved deeper into how the family would deal with Sheila’s blood-thirsty urges, battling with the moral implications of her dietary needs, while still coping with day-to-day life of the real estate business.
 It also introduced the origins of the mysterious zombie virus, and the fact that there might be more victims out there.
 But the last thing Sheila and Joel need are less-considerate zombies slaughtering people publically and drawing attention to their covert behavior.

 Season 3 comes to Netflix on March 29.
-This season, the family is looking ahead to the long-term implications of being undead, and meanwhile the mysterious knights who guard against the zombie outbreak are starting to get a little too close for comfort.
+This season, the family is looking ahead to the long-term implications of being undead, and

 How to catch up with Santa Clarita Diet